1950 - 1951

 The Merry Widow

-In the score of The Merry Widow Franz Lehar has contributed a work abundant with music which will live forever, and the story is unusually bright and intriguing.
-It centres around the life of Sonia, a pretty, young widow residing in Paris, and heiress to twenty million francs.
-Popoff, the Marsovian Ambassador of her native state, has received instructions from his Roayl Master that Sonia must marry once of her own countrymen, so that the inheritance may remain in Marsovia.
-Popoff, aided by Nisch, the Embassy messenger, has selected Prince Danilo, the Embassy attaché, to be her husband.
-The Prince however, prefers spending most of his time at Maxim's with Zo-Zo, Lo-lo, Do-Do and their friends.
+Sonia is a pretty young widow residing in Paris in the early 20th century.
+She is heiress to twenty million francs and looking for a new husband.
+Popoff, the Marsovian Ambassador of her native state, has received instructions from his Royal Master that Sonia must marry one of her own countrymen so that her inheritance remains in Marsovia.
+Popoff has selected Prince Danilo, the Embassy attaché, to be her husband.
+But the Prince, a former lover of Sonia, now prefers to spend his time at Maxim’s with Zo-Zo, Lo-Lo, Do-Do and their friends and is not interested in Sonia’s wealth.

-Natalie, the Ambassador's wife, has been having an affair with Vicomte Camille de Jolidon.
-At Sonia's garden party the Ambassador is about to discover his wife's infidelity when Sonia rescues Natalie from a difficult situatiion.
+Natalie, Ambassador Popoff’s wife, has been having an affair with Vicomte Camille de Jolidon.
+At Sonia’s garden party, as the Ambassador is about to discover his wife’s infidelity, Sonia rescues Natalie from this difficult situation.
+Danilo, thinking that Sonia wishes to become engaged to Camille, realizes that he may once again be in love with Sonia; disappointed, he leaves for Maxim’s.